Streaming Sessions

 Tips

-• Use afk stream bash for general shell access - you can run any commands inside
+• Use afk stream -- bash for manual general shell access - you can run any commands inside

 • Each session gets a unique ID shown when you start it